Nature connection whilst at home

 RSPB: Find useful guidance at RSPB_how-to-attract-birds-to-your-garden-ten-top-tips which is full of information to get you ready to take part in the daily RSPBs-breakfast-birdwatch Use the tag #BreakfastBirdwatch on social media.

 National Trust: Go to National_Trust.org.uk-guide-to-birdsong-and-bird-spotting for the National Trust guide to garden bird song and scroll down the page for links to further nature based activity ideas to do at home.
-The Eastern Region team are sharing themed photos, recipes and quizzes on social media.
-For Twitter use #NTTreasureHunt and find them also at Facebook_EastofEnglandNT
+For information on which National Trust areas are open see https://www.nationaltrust.org.uk/ and find them also at Facebook_EastofEnglandNT

 The Broads: Joining other National Parks, the Broads are using the tag #NatureInLockdown to share photos and stories of your wildlife observations in your homes and gardens at the time.
 Their website has links to lots of other useful ideas, including wildlife identification help and outdoor mindfulness Visit_the_broads_blog-how-to-beat-the-coronavirus-blues